 - Enough time to experiment and get a better idea about the products

-- Some time to understand the work process
+- For understanding the work process

 Giving time to the employee allows them to perform effectively that nurtures in growth and productivity of the company.
 Not always you can please your employees with other benefits but giving the benefit of time produces better results for sure.

-When you make superior customer service as a mission of your company it is easier to empower your customer service teams to deliver great service and boost customer experience with every interaction.
+When you make superior customer service a mission of your company it is easier to empower your customer service teams to deliver great service and boost customer experience with every interaction.